Common foods, like soybeans and wheat, are high in lectins. But how you cook them may reduce the lectins you consume.

 What’s more, they’re also high in resistant starch and insoluble fiber, which can aid weight loss and improve general gut health (

 Red kidney beans contain many vital vitamins and minerals, such as iron, potassium, folate, and vitamin K1.

 However, raw kidney beans also contain high levels of a lectin called phytohaemagglutinin.

-They are a good source of vitamins and minerals, particularly molybdenum, phosphorus and thiamine.
+They are a good source of vitamins and minerals, particularly molybdenum, copper, manganese, magnesium, and riboflavin.

-As with red kidney beans, cooking soybeans almost completely eliminates the lectins.
-Yet make sure you cook them for long enough at a high enough temperature.
+As with red kidney beans, cooking soybeans nearly eliminates their lectin content.
+Yet, make sure you cook them for long enough at a high enough temperature.

 Research shows that soybean lectins are almost completely deactivated when they’re boiled at 212°F (100°C) for at least 10 minutes.

 In contrast, dry or moist heating of soybeans at 158°F (70°C) for several hours had little or no effect on their lectin content (